hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 exposes them via a Rest endpoint.
 This endpoint is scraped by Prometheus based on the definition of a [PodMonitor](../../base/ops/monitoring/jvb-pod-monitor.yaml) available by the [Prometheus Operator](https://github.com/coreos/prometheus-operator#customresourcedefinitions).
 In folder `Default` of Grafana, you will find a dashboard for the current state of your Jitsi-installation.

+### Monitoring of other components

+Stats of Prosody (using an additional [add-on](https://modules.prosody.im/mod_prometheus.html)) and [HAProxy](https://www.haproxy.com/de/blog/haproxy-exposes-a-prometheus-metrics-endpoint/) are also gathered by Prometheus and can hence be used for monitoring.

 ## Adding additional shards